Using an Ensemble Forecast

 allows the control tree to split at every time, but we override this method

 and force it to split at a single timestep.
-See ensemble-results at
+See Extracting Results at

 the bottom of the page for more information.